pl2599/Natural-Language-Processing---Spooky-Data/README.md

 ## Fear Dataset

-Since we are analyzing horror texts, I thought that looking at the fear sentiment might yield some interest results.
+Since we are analyzing horror texts, I thought that looking at the fear sentiment would yield the most interesting results.
 ![alt text](figs/Fear.png)

 Observations: